DannyFirmin/java-exercises-comp1110/src/comp1110/lab4/README.md

 that they can push their change, allowing the other group members to pull, leaving you all with the same view of your updated repo.

-1. Open your comp1110-labs repo in IntelliJ.
+1. Open your assignment two repo in IntelliJ.
 2. If **any group member** has any uncommitted changes, commit and push the changes, and if necessary pull them, before starting the upstream pull (VCS -> Commit Changes...).
 3. Select VCS -> Git -> Remotes...
 4. Select the "+" button to add the comp1110 labs repo as a remote upstream repo (Name: `upstream` URL:`https://gitlab.cecs.anu.edu.au/comp1110/comp1110-ass2.git`, or `comp1140-ass2.git` if you're in 1140).
 Select OK.